 Andrew Sullivan Love Quotes and Sayings

-1. The essence of romantic love is not the company of a lover but the pursuit.
+2. For the essence of romantic love is not the company of a lover but the pursuit.

 Sayings by Andrew Sullivan

-1. The dirty little secret of journalism is that it really isn’t a profession, it’s a craft.
-All you need is a telephone and a conscience and you’re all set.
+1. The dirty little secret of journalism is that it isn’t really a profession.
+It’s a craft.
+All you need is a telephone and a conscience, and you’re all set.

 2. I enjoy being around people who disagree with me; and I enjoy being in non-political contexts and activities.